 Enjoy as you like.
 It is very accommodating, healthy food and it’s delicious!

-I am not vegan but I sincerely admire the imagination deployed and I love to be inspired by vegan recipes that push me to renew and diversify.
+I am not purely vegan (and hence our name) but I sincerely admire the imagination deployed and I love to be inspired by vegan recipes that push me to renew and diversify.

 Danish Rye Bread Recipe (Rugbrød)